 Sleep is the foundation of health, yet almost 40 percent of adults struggle to get enough sleep.26 Lack of sleep affects mental and physical performance and can make you more irritable.
 The diminished energy that results from too little sleep often leads us to make poor decisions about most things, including food.
 Think about the last time you were really tired.
 Did you crave pizza, donuts, and fries—or a healthy salad?
 Studies have shown that people who sleep less are more likely to eat fewer vegetables and eat more fats and refined carbohydrates, like donuts.27

-With sufficient sleep it is easier to learn, to remember what you learned, and to have the necessary energy to make the most of your college experience.
-Without sufficient sleep it is harder to learn, to remember what you learned, and to have the energy to make the most of your college experience.
+With sufficient sleep it is easier to learn, to remember what you learned, and to have the necessary energy to make the most of your educational experience.
+Without sufficient sleep it is harder to learn, to remember what you learned, and to have the energy to make the most of your educational experience.
 It’s that simple.

 What Happens When We Sleep?